 Helping parents who don’t live just round the corner is more complicated, but there are many things that we can do to ease their situation.
 Sally offers some tips gleaned from her experience of supporting a mother with physical needs and a father with mental challenges, both at the same time.

 It is possible to divide up tasks irrespective of geography.
 Sally’s parents lived in the north of England, close to her brother, but Sally was in the south.
 It was actually her sister, who lived abroad, who dealt with all the parental paperwork.

+According to this dentist who does quality teeth whitening in Midtown Manhattan, telehealth is now on the rise, so supporting your loved one’s health from afar has become easier.
 You can pick up a phone or use a keyboard from anywhere.
 Taking away the stress of making appointments remotely with dentists, chiropodists, hospitals and even taxis is incredibly freeing for worried parents.

 As parents accept more help, they’ll receive a growing number of visitors to the house.
 While close neighbours and family can have their own keys, it would be unrealistic and unwise to give out keys to all newcomers.
 However, a KeySafe somewhere outside the house, accessible with a key code, can give trusted parties access when they need it.
 It’s a valuable backup if the parents can’t come to the door.
 In Sally’s father’s case he was suspicious of all visitors, and without the keysafe many of his support network wouldn’t have been invited through the door.

 A good, reliable and trusted agency that provides help at home can be amazingly valuable.
 Even though you’re far away, it’s worth finding one that’s been recommended, visiting them and investing the time to build a relationship.